dongjuns/dongjuns.github.io/_posts/2020-06-03-simpledet-tutorial.md

 Cuda compilation tools, release 10.1, V10.1.105
 ```

-And use 'watch nvidia-smi' for monitoring GPU status while you are using it.
+- 'watch nvidia-smi' for monitoring GPU status while you are using it.
 ```
 #nvidia-smi
 #watch nvidia-smi